lheisey/ppv-addons/README.txt

 * Icons from Noun Project have a Creative Commons license.
 The tag icon is created by Victor Fernandez and the blog icon is created by Luke Jarrett.

 == Changelog ==
-= 1.1.0 =
-* Added gulp and gulp tasks.
-* Changed to enqueue minified version of css.

 = 1.2 =
 * Added icons for blog without featured pictures listing and tag listing.